Skip Navigation

 (“How well did we do it?”)

-• Percent of medical services for children experiencing homelessness that are delivered in a culturally and linguistically appropriate manner, respectful of families' diverse backgrounds and identities.
-(Measures cultural competency in service delivery)
+• Percent of medical services for children experiencing homelessness that are delivered in an appropriate manner, respectful of families' backgrounds.
+(Measures appropriateness of service delivery)

-• Percent of healthcare teams serving children experiencing homelessness that include professionals with expertise in housing, social services, and other relevant sectors.
+• Percent of healthcare teams partnered with Title V serving children experiencing homelessness that include professionals with expertise in housing, social services, and other relevant sectors.
 (Shows interdisciplinary, holistic approach to care)

 Quadrant 3: